Narbhakshi/Simple-Rest-Agent/README.md

 * Add custom headers to REST
 * Send JSON payload in raw/pretty format
 * Copy the response into clipboard
+* Auto-complete for common standard HTTP headers
+* Improved error related details to the users

 ## Technologies/libraries used:
 1. jQuery v1.12.4